 - For ellipses – template matching or regionprops

 - VIII – Optional FFT filters to remove timing lines and vertical lines

-The first post will focus on the image preprocessing and enhancement, and the detection of the seismic line (sections I and II, in green); the second one will deal with the rectification and cleaning up of the seismic (sections IV to VI, in blue).
+The first post focuses on the image pre-processing and enhancement, and the detection of the seismic line (sections I and II, in green); the second one deals with the rectification of the seismic (sections IV to V, in blue).
 They are not meant as full tutorials, rather as a pictorial road map to (partial) success, but key Python code snippets will be included and discussed.